CDL-Quantum/Hackathon2022/Business_Application.md

 To define the problem, a threshold $A$ for a financial impact is defined.
 The probability $P(A)$ shows probability that the financial impact bigger than $A$, and $P_{max}$ is the maximal acceptable value of $P(A)$.
 In the business risk model, to avoide loss, an action needs to taken when $P(A)$ reaches it maximum value $P_{max}$.
 The estimated $P(A)$ is based on some estimated parameters (inputs) and we are interested in finding the parameter(s) that when changed slightly, influence the output of the model such that $P(A)>P_{max}$.

+The business risks is implemented as follows:
+An intrinsic probability $P_i$ is defined for each relevant event (risk item).

 - Compilation (Processor design / gate implementation):
 The implementation of the quantum program and simulations are done using Qiskit.